Research

 Abstract

 Market-based climate policies have received increased attention, making it important to understand how such politically created markets affect competition in the electricity market.
 This paper focuses on the green certificate policy which financially supports producers of renewably sourced electricity by means of tradable certificates, and develops a duopoly model that incorporates both the electricity and the green certificate markets in an auction-based setting.
-Producers are privately informed about their generation costs, and the results suggest that whether or not they are drawn from the same distribution have important implications for market outcomes.
+Producers are privately informed about their generation costs, and the results suggest that whether or not they are drawn from the same distribution has important implications for market outcomes.
 In particular, if the subsidised technology has a higher expected marginal cost than the conventional technology, the certificate policy can improve competition and efficiency in the electricity market.
-Conversely, if producers are ex-ante symmetric in their marginal costs, the advantage the policy creates enables the subsidised producer to bid higher at given cost as the probability of winning the electricity auction increases.
-This is harmful for competition and results in high consumer prices of electricity.• Search frictions in markets where sellers offer sealed-bid auctions (draft available upon request)
+Conversely, if producers have the same expected marginal cost, the advantage the policy creates enables the subsidised producer to bid higher at given cost as the probability of winning the electricity auction increases.
+This is harmful for competition and results in high consumer prices of electricity.• Search frictions in competing sealed-bid auction markets (draft available upon request)

 Abstract

 Despite empirical evidence of price dispersion, there is limited research on the role of search frictions in competing auction markets.
 This paper incorporates search into a stylised model where two sellers post sealed-bid auctions to sell a homogeneous good.
-Buyers are aware of the location of one of the sellers and can choose to engage in costly search to locate the other before the auctions take place.
-I find that such friction leads to price dispersion because only buyers with valuations above a certain threshold are willing to engage in costly search.
-A simulation study shows that those that search and win the 'low-visibility' auction are better off than the non-searchers that win the 'high-visibility' auction.
-However, on aggregate, when including those for which search does not pay off ex-post (i.e, they lose the auction), searching buyers are the losers.
-This demonstrates the welfare losses associated with search frictions in auction markets.
-Furthermore, due to buyers inability to coordinate their search decisions, the only equilibrium involves buyers above the threshold randomising between auctions, which makes an inefficient market outcome probable.Publications
+Buyers are aware of the location of one of the sellers and can choose to engage in costly search to locate the other before the auctions start.
+I find that such friction leads to price dispersion because only buyers with valuations above a certain threshold may engage in costly search.
+In particular, due to the inability to coordinate participation between auctions, the only equilibrium involves these buyer-types randomising between searching or not.
+The expected price in the 'low-visibility' auction must therefore be lower than in the 'high-visibility' auction to compensate for the search cost and sustain their indifference.
+Based on a large number of simulations of the model predictions, I also find that search costs result in ex post welfare losses by reducing aggregate consumer surplus and efficiency.Publications

 • The effect of regulatory uncertainty in green certificate markets: Evidence from the Swedish-Norwegian market